t04glovern/aws-greengrass-cfn/.blog/README.md

 ### Greengrass Dependency Checker

-To confirm that all prerequisites are furfilled we'll use the [Greengrass Dependency Checker](https://github.com/aws-samples/aws-greengrass-samples).
+To confirm that all prerequisites are fulfilled we'll use the [Greengrass Dependency Checker](https://github.com/aws-samples/aws-greengrass-samples).
 Run the following commands from the home directory of the Raspberry Pi we SSH'd into.

 ```bash
 mkdir /home/pi/Downloads && cd /home/pi/Downloads